General Terms and Conditions

 5.1 The buyer determines the place of performance.

-5.2 Title and risk are transferred to the buyer at the place of performance.
+5.2 Benefits and risks are transferred to the buyer at the place of performance.

-6.2 Models and equipment: If the buyer provides the seller with models or equipment for offer preparation or contract performance, they may be used solely for that purpose.
+6.2 Templates and equipment: if the buyer provides the seller with templates or equipment for offer preparation or contract performance, they may be used solely for that purpose.
 They shall remain the property of the buyer, have to be designated as such by the seller, have to be stored with care and have to be returned upon request.

 7. Import regulations